siddigss/Kanji-GAN/README.md

 First, install `Fontforge`.
 Then In the repository folder run the command
 `Fontforge -lang=py -script script.py`
 A new folder which contains the images will be created.

+### Notes
+* Apparently the training is very sensitive to hyperparameters, stick to the values suggested in the tutorial.